Expresión S. 4 Ain’t

 Más allá de sus parientes, ella no tiene un hijo o una hija.

-El radio (se) cayó en el piso y ahora no tiene mucho volumen.
+El radio cayó en el piso y ahora no tiene mucho volumen.
+(Literal).

-Except for Arturo John, we ain’t got any money.
+Except for Arturo and John, we ain’t got any money.

 Excepto por Arturo y John, nosotros no tenemos ningún dinero.

-Except for Arturo y John, we don’t have any money.
+Except for Arturo and John, we don’t have any money.

 They could have been working hard, but they ain’t got the floors finished yet.

-Ellos pudieron estar trabajando duro, pero no tienen los pisos terminados todavía.
+Ellos pudieron haber estado trabajando duro, pero no tienen los pisos terminados todavía.

 They could have been working hard, but they don’t have the floors finished yet.